Killian's Air Conditioning

 Understanding SEER2 Numbers and What They Mean for Bills

 Florida's minimum efficiency standard for new central AC systems is SEER2 14.3 (roughly equivalent to 15 SEER under the old standard).
 Higher SEER2 ratings deliver measurably lower operating costs, and the efficiency gap becomes financially significant because Tampa Bay homeowners run their systems so heavily.
 Consider the math: upgrading from a 14.3 SEER2 minimum-efficiency system to a 20 SEER2 system reduces energy consumption for cooling by approximately 28.5% for the same amount of cooling output.
 In a home where cooling costs $200 per month during peak summer, that's roughly $57 per month saved during heavy-use months.
 Over a 15-year system lifespan with 8–9 months of meaningful AC use per year, that efficiency premium returns thousands of dollars.
-The right SEER2 level depends on your usage patterns, electricity rate, and planned length of homeownership.
+The right SEER2 level depends on your usage patterns, your electricity rate, and how long you plan to own the home.

 • SEER2 14.3 — Florida minimum, 2023+ requirement